Shaukat456/BQ/Readme.md

 ## 🤝 Contributing to the Laboratory

 _"Want to contribute to my grand experiments?
-I welcome collaborators with innovative ideas!"_
+I welcome collaborators with innovative ideas, Boss! xD"_

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-experiment`)